Likhith257/DevOps_jenkins_setup_pipelining/README.md

 Go to Jenkins Dashboard and click on New Item.
 Enter a name for your job (e.g., "Pipelining GitHub Project") and select Pipeline project.
-Click Ok Scroll down  to the Pipeline section and click on the "Pipeline script" dropdown menu and select "Pipeline script" Click on Try Sample Pipeline and edit and paste the following code into the script editor:
+Click Ok Scroll down  to the Pipeline section and click on the "Pipeline script" dropdown menu and select "Pipeline script" Click on Try Sample Pipeline "Hello World" to check and edit and paste the following code into the script editor:
 ```
 pipeline {
     agent any